Difference Between LLC and Private Limited Company: Everything You Need to Know

 • LLC owners can’t split the company profits to attempt to reduce taxes

 If you need help learning more about the difference between an LLC and a private limited company, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.